 Make sure your website properly uses H1 headers and H2-H6 subheaders.
 Limit H1 headers to one per page.

 Canonicalization is the process of picking the best URL when there are several choices.
-Best practice is to set a preferred URL structure and/or page for search engines.
+The best practice is to set a preferred URL structure and/or page for search engines.

 Use a Sitemap.xml File: